EMCOR Group (NYSE:EME) Updates FY 2020 Pre-Market Earnings Guidance

 EMCOR Group (NYSE:EME) last released its quarterly earnings data on Thursday, October 29th.
 The construction company reported $1.76 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.28 by $0.48.
 EMCOR Group had a net margin of 1.78% and a return on equity of 16.17%.
 The firm had revenue of $2.20 billion for the quarter, compared to analysts’ expectations of $2.09 billion.
 During the same quarter in the previous year, the company earned $1.45 earnings per share.
 The company’s revenue for the quarter was down 3.8% compared to the same quarter last year.
 Equities analysts predict that EMCOR Group will post 5.41 EPS for the current year.

 Several equities analysts recently issued reports on the stock.
+Sidoti upgraded shares of EMCOR Group from a neutral rating to a buy rating in a research report on Wednesday, July 29th.
 ValuEngine cut shares of EMCOR Group from a hold rating to a sell rating in a research report on Tuesday, August 4th.
-Zacks Investment Research upgraded shares of EMCOR Group from a hold rating to a strong-buy rating and set a $69.00 price target on the stock in a research report on Tuesday, July 7th.
-Finally, Sidoti upgraded shares of EMCOR Group from a neutral rating to a buy rating in a research report on Wednesday, July 29th.
+Finally, Zacks Investment Research upgraded shares of EMCOR Group from a hold rating to a strong-buy rating and set a $69.00 price target on the stock in a research report on Tuesday, July 7th.
 One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating, one has given a buy rating and one has assigned a strong buy rating to the company.
 The stock presently has a consensus rating of Hold and an average target price of $66.33.

-In related news, CEO Anthony Guzzi sold 10,000 shares of the stock in a transaction that occurred on Tuesday, August 11th.
-The shares were sold at an average price of $77.01, for a total transaction of $770,100.00.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-1.90% of the stock is currently owned by corporate insiders.
+In other EMCOR Group news, CEO Anthony Guzzi sold 10,000 shares of the company’s stock in a transaction dated Tuesday, August 11th.
+The shares were sold at an average price of $77.01, for a total value of $770,100.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+1.90% of the stock is owned by insiders.

 EMCOR Group, Inc provides electrical and mechanical construction, and facilities services in the United States.
 The company designs, integrates, installs, starts-up, operates, and maintains electric power transmission and distribution systems; premises electrical and lighting systems; process instrumentation in the refining, chemical and food processing, and mining industries; low-voltage, voice and data communications, fire protection, water and wastewater treatment, controls and filtration, central plant heating and cooling, plumbing, process, and piping systems; roadway and transit lighting, and fiber-optic lines; and heating, ventilation, air conditioning, refrigeration, and clean-room process ventilation systems.